tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 bcftools view -H -s CMASS6608007 -r chr7:10005 ~/ngs_intro/output/calmas_allsites.bcf.gz
 ```

-Yep, it looks like this site is monomorphic with the reference a 'G' and this individual has data (your output should look like):
+Yep, it looks like this site is monomorphic with a 'G' reference allele and this individual has data (your output should look like):

 	chr7	10005	.
 G	.
 5018.12	.
 DP=173;AD=173;SCR=21;MQSBZ=0.472176;FS=0;MQ0F=0;AN=2;DP4=96,77,0,0;MQ=57;NS=39	GT:DP:AD:SCR:QS	0/0:2:2:0:64